 As long as the custody arrangement allows for it, a custodial parent cannot deny the non-custodial parent visitation rights.
 This is illegal, and the custodial parent could be held in contempt of court for violating the custody order.
 At our firm, we can help you enforce your parenting plan to ensure that you are not denied the time with your child that you are legally entitled to.

 If you are dealing with child custody issues in Fort Collins, turn to Shufflebarger Law Office, P.C. for help.
-Call us at (970) 232-9732 or contact us online to schedule an initial consultation.
+Call us at (970) 232-9732 or contact us online to schedule an initial consultation with our Fort Collins child custody lawyer.
 Our office is conveniently located in Fort Collins, only a few blocks from the Larimer County Courthouse.
 We serve clients in Larimer and Weld counties.

 Attorney Jeremy Shufflebarger comes from a vast family of Colorado natives.
 After moving around the United States, he settled in Fort Collins, Colorado.
 Jeremy is a former judicial clerk for the Larimer County District Court in Colorado and the Laramie County District Court in Wyoming.Read More